padmec-reservoir/ELLIPTIc/README.md

 # Description
 **ELLIPTIc**, The ExtensibLe LIbrary for Physical simulaTIons, is a library / framework for prototyping, testing and running large scale physical simulations.
+Please notice that this package is not yet ready for production.

 It is built on top of Python, and uses the [PyMoab](https://bitbucket.org/fathomteam/moab/overview) and [PyTrilinos](https://github.com/trilinos/Trilinos) libraries to handle the internal mesh data structure, and matrix solving, respectively.

-Currently, ELLIPTIc only runs on Python 2.7, since PyTrilinos only supports this version.
-Also, parallelism through MPI4Py is stale for now, since the PyMoab doesn't yet support it.
+The package is currently being updated for Python 3.
+Parallelism through MPI is not being developed, since the PyMoab library doesn't yet support it.

 # Dependencies
 * [PyMoab](https://bitbucket.org/fathomteam/moab/overview)